birkirbrynjarsson/dotfiles/README.md

 ```

 ## Credits
 Many thanks to the [dotfiles community](http://dotfiles.github.io/) and creatores there.
-My aliases, settings and more are sourced from many of repositories found there.
+My aliases, settings and more are sourced from many of the repositories found there.